aurelia-contrib/aurelia-open-id-connect/README.md

+# Why?

+This plugin adapts `oidc-client-js` to the Aurelia router.
+While it possible to use the `oidc-client-js` on its own, you will find yourself writing a fair amount of code to handling the routing within Aurelia.

 # Alpha

 If the install doesn't work, try an [earlier or later release][0]. `0.11.2` is apparently reliable across machines.
 Alternatively, open a GitHub issue.

 # Installation